 After the student has completed all requirements described earlier, and with the approval of the student's dissertation advisor, the student must present a thesis proposal.
-The purpose of the thesis proposal is to assess student's progress towards the Ph.D. thesis.
+The purpose of the thesis proposal is to assess student's progress towards the PhD thesis.
 The assessment will be done by a Thesis Proposal Committee.
 The student should complete all aspects of the thesis proposal requirement within two years from the time of passing RPE.
-Failure to fulfill this requirement by that time without a formal extension may be considered evidence of unsatisfactory progress towards the Ph.D. degree.
+Failure to fulfill this requirement by that time without a formal extension may be considered evidence of unsatisfactory progress towards the PhD degree.

 Thesis Proposal Committee.
-The thesis proposal committee should include a least three members from the Computer Science Department: The thesis advisor(s), a committee chairperson (who cannot be an advisor), and another member (who is not an advisor).
+The thesis proposal committee should include at least three members from the Computer Science Department: The thesis advisor(s), a committee chairperson (who cannot be an advisor), and another member (who is not an advisor).
 It may optionally include one or more members from outside of the Department or University.
 Typically, members of the RPE committee proceed to serve on the thesis proposal committee.
+At least two members of this committee must be core CS faculty.